Learn more about new and used car warranty with uSwitch – get a car warranty quote today

 According to research by Warranty Direct, one in three cars between four and nine years old break down each year, at an average repair cost of over £270.

-Car warranty itself, which will arrange those repairs can cost anything upwards of £100 per year, so it may be worth getting a quote to see if you could save money on repairs.
+Those repairs will be arranged through your car warranty, but the warranty itself could cost anything upwards of £100 per year — it may be worth getting a quote to see if you could save money on repairs.

 While many drivers have it more for peace of mind, it’s worth noting that warranty can make a car more attractive if you plan to sell it later on – although providers will usually charge a relatively small transfer fee for this.